nikolailic0529/easyPortal-API/docs/Dev/README.md

 ## Key points

+### APIs

+We have two types of APIs:

+* GraphQL.
+It is one of the main parts of the application; It is based on Lighthouse with several directives which add required functionality;
+* REST.
+It has only a few endpoints and is mostly used to download files that is not possible through GraphQL;

+Both use standard `web` guard and middlewares.

 ### Dates

 Dates are immutable and use ISO 8601 format for serialization.
+Application internal timezone is always `UTC`.
+GraphQL will also automatically convert incoming `DateTime` into the internal timezone, so you need to worry about it.
+Please note that `REST` doesn't convert `DateTime` yet.

 ### Input validation